 In view of the long-term nature of real asset investment, political, legal and regulatory certainty is vital.
 Improved information, benchmarking and hedging products are also needed.
 The hope among investors facing low returns elsewhere is that the scale of their demand for real assets spurs on these reforms, expanding the range of investable assets.

-Ben Robinson is Deputy Head of Research at OMFIF.
+Ben Robinson is Senior Economist at OMFIF.
 The OMFIF report on real assets, in association with BNY Mellon will be available in June.
-This article first appeared in the May Bulletin.